in4it/roxprox/README.md

 ## Run on AWS with terraform

 There is a terraform module available in this repository.
 It'll configure an S3 bucket, a Network Loadbalancer, and 3 fargate containers.
-The container setup consist of 2 envoy proxies (one for http and one for https), and the envoy-autocert server.
+The container setup consist of 2 envoy proxies (one for http and one for https), and the roxprox server.
 To start using it, add the following code to your terraform project:

 ```
-module "envoy-autocert" {
+module "roxprox" {
-  source              = "github.com/in4it/envoy-autocert//terraform"
+  source              = "github.com/in4it/roxprox//terraform"
   release             = "latest"                                     # use a tag or use latest for master
   acme_contact        = "your-email"                                 # email contact used by Let's encrypt
   control_plane_count = 1                                            # desired controle plane instances
   envoy_proxy_count   = 1                                            # envoy proxy count (there will be still one for http and one for https, due to the AWS Fargate/NLB limitations)
   subnets             = ["subnet-1234abcd"]                          # AWS subnet to use
-  s3_bucket           = "envoy-autocert"                             # s3 bucket to use
+  s3_bucket           = "roxprox"                             # s3 bucket to use
 }
 ```